 Recently I moderated a panel on leadership at a symposium organized by the San Francisco Chapter of the American Institute of Architects.
 The Missing 32% was prompted by a stubborn statistic: “women represent about 50% of students enrolled in architecture programs but only 18% of licensed architects.”
-The event was sold out, and on a cloudless day in June a couple of hundred people crowded into a windowless auditorium at California College of the Arts.
-Which actually was no surprise, for lately the subject of the status of women in architecture — long dismissed as unnecessary, essentialist, unfashionable — has bounded back onto the agenda.
+The event was sold out, and on a cloudless day a couple hundred people crowded into a windowless auditorium at California College of the Arts.
+Which actually was no surprise, for lately the topic of women in architecture — long dismissed as unnecessary, essentialist, unfashionable — has bounded back onto the agenda.

 For the vastly increased and increasing number of women in this profession, the times are peculiar and uneven.
 The gains, however large, have not been fully consolidated.
 Women’s membership in the American Institute of Architects, for instance, which made the leap from zero to one in 1888 but was still only 250 in 1974, was suddenly past 3,700 by the end of 1987.
 The mood of most of these women is to “get on with it” and not dwell on “grievances.”
 Yet as recently as 1987 a session on women at the AIA’s national convention became what was later recalled as “one long gripe session.”
 Pervasive sexual harassment may be a thing of the past, but many women could still write an entire résumé in terms of incidents major and minor.
 2